paulmillr/noble-secp256k1/README.md

 }
 ```

+There is an option to have 2x speed-up by precomputing powers of two.
+Use `generate-precomputes` script & include the result in index.ts.

 ## Security

 Noble is production-ready & secure.
 Our goal is to have it audited by a good security expert.

 We're using built-in JS `BigInt`, which is "unsuitable for use in cryptography" as [per official spec](https://github.com/tc39/proposal-bigint#cryptography).
-This means that the lib is vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
+This means that the lib is potentially vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
 But:

 1. JIT-compiler and Garbage Collector make "constant time" extremely hard to achieve in a scripting language.
 2. Which means *any other JS library doesn't use constant-time bigints*.
 Including bn.js or anything else.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
-3. Overall they are quite rare; for our particular usage they're unimportant.
-If your goal is absolute security, don't use any JS lib — including bindings to native ones.
-Try LibreSSL & similar low-level libraries & languages.
+3. If your goal is absolute security, don't use any JS lib — including bindings to native ones.
+Use low-level libraries & languages.
 4. We however consider infrastructure attacks like rogue NPM modules very important; that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
 If your app uses 500 dependencies, any dep could get hacked and you'll be downloading rootkits with every `npm install`.
 Our goal is to minimize this attack vector.
+5. We've hardened implementation of koblitz curve multiplication to be algorithmically timing-resistant.

 ## License